fabschn/LDSA-Project/README.md

 ## Run it on the cloud instance

+Connect to the cloud instance, floating IP:

+	130.239.81.63

 Make sure the output directory does not exist:

 	hdfs dfs -rm -r /user/hduser/crime-types